JieGroup/GenAI/docs/deployment/index.md

 #### Theoretical insight

 Existing work has theoretically investigated knowledge distillation for binary classification problems.
-For example, this [paper](https://proceedings.mlr.press/v97/phuong19a/phuong19a.pdf) shows that if the student uses gradient descent with a sufficiently small learning rate at each step \( t \), then:
+For example, this [paper](https://proceedings.mlr.press/v97/phuong19a/phuong19a.pdf) shows that if the student uses gradient descent with a sufficiently small learning rate at each step $t$, then:

 $$
 \hat{w}_t \rightarrow \hat{w} \text{ almost surely with } \hat{w} =